Costa Rica Solo Travel

 It’s bisected by one of the busiest highways in the country, but if you walk a hundred yards on either side you’ll be enveloped in another time.
 It has hiking trails, waterfalls, and a huge variety of wildlife including over 150 species of mammals.
 It’s a great place to see howler and white faced capuchin monkeys, tapirs, Deppe’s squirrel, and northern tamandua.

-See also Best Places For Solo Travel
+See also Safety Tips For Solo Travelers

 Seeing the colossal rock formation that looks like a whale tail is one of the highlights of this national park.
 Hundreds of humpback whales gather here every year, and they’re a truly impressive sight.
 You can also spend some quiet time at Playa Cocles, a relatively undeveloped beach that’s a great spot for snorkeling.
 It’s important to remember that you can’t take any rocks or plants out of the park.
 So make sure you leave it as you found it.
 This national park is an excellent example of how Costa Rica protects its natural beauty.
 Even if it’s close to a major city.